What AI Can Do for Your Small Business in 2026

 Emails, proposals, job postings, social captions, internal documentation.
 AI won't write your final copy — but it will get you 70% of the way there in seconds.
 For a small team where everyone is already stretched, that's a meaningful shift in how much you can produce without adding headcount.

-Answering questions your data already knows
+Answering the questions your data already knows

 Being available when your team isn't

 That's it.
-No magic.
-No transformation overnight.
-Just incremental, compounding improvements to how the business runs.
+No magic, no transformation overnight — just incremental, compounding improvements to how the business runs.

 That's the first thing the Technology Audit answers.